 - Development of management team ground rules for remote working.

 Separate events were then held for these managers with their teams.
 Each team were brought together to look at how they would maintain the team’s cohesiveness and ensure that they continue to deliver effectively.

 - Engendering trust when geographically dispersed.

 This highly successful programme also offered virtual classroom follow-up and best-in-class video learning options as ongoing remote team development solutions.

 Debbie Horgan the L&D lead for this project said “the solution provided support the organisation as it faces the current challenges of moving to agile working.
-It helped us to aligned best practice and behaviors across the entire remote population.”
+It helped us to aligned best practice and behaviours across the entire remote population.”

 The programme also reduced feelings of isolation and the possibility of a negative undercurrent, ensuring that team members were supported to cope with the stresses of the day.
-It also increased management proactiveness in getting teams together for physical reviews and team updates and aligned management behaviors to ensure increased consistency for teams.
+It also increased management proactiveness in getting teams together for physical reviews and team updates and aligned management behaviours to ensure increased consistency for teams.

 iManage’s Bob Bannister said “This was an excellent programme, especially due to the excellent engagement of the client throughout.
 They were not interested in lip-service learning, but instead, in making a difference by supporting their remote and digital workers.
 The programme is about to enter into a second phase of learning intervention designed to continue the support for these remote working teams.